pak-center/operquiz/README.md

 ## General info

-OPERATOR CONSOLE QUIZ ABOUT MAINFRAME (WRITTEN IN COBOL)
+OPERATOR CONSOLE AND BATCH QUIZ GAME ABOUT MAINFRAME (WRITTEN IN COBOL)

 ```cobol
       ******************************************************************